mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 from the surrounding area, drawn to the readily available food and shelter of the glade.
-Once the temperature drops below freezing, the plants rapidly die and the animals depart after a last frenzy of feeding on the dying glade’s bounty.
+Once the temperature drops below freezing, the plants rapidly die and the animals depart after a last frenzy of feeding on the dying glade's bounty.
 Among the animals attracted to a glade are Calamanders, scaly burrowing creatures with a complex society.
-Each group is centered on a female who bears young and seems to be the ‘queen’ of the group.
+Each group is centered on a female who bears young and seems to be the 'queen' of the group.
 She resides in a burrow which she rarely leaves and is attended by several drone males.
 A third gender, referred to as a Protector, digs tunnels, forages for food and, as the name suggests,